Exclusive Interview: Lily Waters Looks To Come Back Stronger Than Ever In A Post-Pandemic World

 With that being said, Lily Waters looks to come back harder than ever when it is safe for bands to get back out there and do what they love most.
 To all my fellow music lovers & concert goers, keep that hope alive for 2021 and beyond.
 You can find Lily Waters music on Spotify and on SoundCloud as well where they just put out two new unreleased singles.

-I had a chat with vocalist/guitarist Gabbi Green to discuss life in a band and coping with the
+I had a chat with vocalist/guitarist Gabbi Green to discuss life in a band and coping with the times.

 Photo by: Andrea Jimenez

 Q: Did you have a supportive family behind the idea of playing music for a living?

 A: Overall, my family has been pretty supportive of my playing music.
 My mom put my sisters and I in music lessons for a little bit when we were younger; I started with piano.
 I then joined my elementary school orchestra on cello.
 I wanted to continue playing it after I graduated so my mom enrolled me in a performing arts charter school despite the fact that it meant a rather lengthy daily commute for us.
 She would deal with my hectic schedule of rehearsals, even when that meant returning to the area multiple times to get my twin sister home before me.
 All that being said...
 Are they supportive of me making a living out of music?
 Haha I’m not so sure.
 I’m sure they want me to be happy and living out my dreams though.